MIC: Model-agnostic Integrated Cross-channel Recommenders: Approach

 \subsubsection{Nearest Neighbor Mining}

 We observe limited views generated by augmentation.
 First, view augmentation is limited to origin instance and fail to provide diversified samples.
-Second, in some scenarios, effective augmentation is difficult to devise, refine, and evaluate.
-Finally, the augmentation method suffers from the balance between providing diversified views and keeping the semantic consistency.
+Second, effective augmentation is difficult to devise, refine, and evaluate in some scenarios.
+Finally, the augmentation method suffers from the balance between providing diversified views and maintaining semantic consistency.

 In addition to augmentation, we argue that it's necessary to leverage information from a retrieval angle of view.
 For users, we retrieve the anchor user's k-nearest neighbor (kNN) in the representation space as the extension of user positive pairs.
 Besides, we adopt k-means++ to cluster the users and choose users from different clusters as hard negative samples.
 For items, both positive and hard negative samples are mined in the representation space in the same manner as users.
 At the interaction level, we use users to retrieve items and items to retrieve users.
 Before that, we project user and item representation in the same space.
 The same retrieval is then applied in this joint user-item representation space.
 Note that our sample selection pool is highly flexible.
 All the parameters, including the number of nearest-neighbor, number of clusters, and number of masked attributes, are tuned during training and adaptable to manual modification.
 Thus \methodname~ maintains scalability and robust temporal efficacy in fast-speed transforming online changes.